Content-visibility and Accessible Semantics

 Without this approach of crafting semantic markup for rendering on load, content-visibility

-would negate the purpose of including semantic structure to begin with, since it would require scrolling the page to have a complete and accurate page outline read aloud.
-Likely not what developers would intend by using it!
+as initially implemented would have negated the purpose of including semantic structure to begin with.
+It would have required scrolling the page for a complete and accurate outline read aloud; likely not what developers would intend by using it!
+Fortunately this behavior was marked as a bug and fixed.

 Note: the PR from Forem ended up marking only the footer content with content-visibility: auto